zcabbub/tokenomics/price discovery mechanism.md

 Types of price mechanisms for digital assets:
 - bonding curve - reduces the excess demand or supply by bonding the price to a function curve determined by time and/or no. of buyers.

 - [digital goods auction](https://en.wikipedia.org/wiki/Digital_goods_auction): a seller has an unlimited supply of a certain item.
 Require known valuations and therefore *truthful mechanism designs* are needed to reveal those.
-Solved through Random-sampling mechanisms.
+Solved through Random-sampling or consensus mechanisms.

-Innovation part: a new type of auction that combines digital goods auctions with [VCG auction](https://en.wikipedia.org/wiki/Vickrey%E2%80%93Clarke%E2%80%93Groves_auction) to reveal the participants valuations through truthful mechanisms.
+Innovation part: a new type of auction that combines digital goods auctions with truthful mechanisms to reveal the participants valuations.

 Basically a VCG auction for digital goods - http://users.iems.northwestern.edu/~peipauj/approximation.pdf

 The idea is to show that the price discovery is more efficient using tokenization.
 Another way to state is how asset tokenization (digitalisation) enhances price discovery through very low transaction cost and liquidity.